 When you configure a Teradata connector for use with RTO, you must select one of the following push profile properties for the Teradata initiating connector:

 - Custom Push Profile.
-Custom push profiles can be created for site-specific queries that need to be configured based on data transfer thresholds and transfer speeds.
+Custom push profiles are created for site-specific queries that need to be configured based on data transfer thresholds and transfer speeds.
 Custom push profiles override default push profiles.